Skip to main content

 What to Expect:

-• Cutting edge research: Learn directly from academic and business leaders at the forefront of sustainable strategies and circular economy
+• Cutting edge research: Learn directly from academic and business leaders at the forefront of fashion marketing, communication and sustainable fashion

 • Industry informed curriculum: Academic content is continuously revised to adapt to current developments in industry